cycloptux/GiselleBot-Documentation/docs/source/utility/forms.rst

 4. "Set color" sets the form embeds color.
 5. "Set authorization channel" sets the channel where form submissions are sent to for the initial validation by the authorized users.
 This option is mandatory.
 6. "Set forwarding channel(s)" sets the additional forwarding channels where, if set, the public in-Discord summary message will be sent to.
 This is optional.
-7. "Set authorized role(s)" sets the list of roles that will be both authorized to accept and reject submissions to the current form, and mentioned within the authorization channel when a submission is received.
+7. "Set authorized role(s)" sets the list of roles that will be both authorized to accept and reject submissions to the current form, and mentioned (optional, see option 18) within the authorization channel when a submission is received.
 8. "Toggle share mode" sets the final target of a validated submission to either Trello, or just Discord.
 9. "Toggle publish status" works as an alias of |bot_prefix|\ formpublish and |bot_prefix|\ formwithhold to make a form available or unavailable for server members through |bot_name|\ 's DMs.
 10. "Toggle upvoting" enables or disables the upvote tracking feature (and upvote arrow application for new submissions) on a specific form.